 Towards Climate Neutral

 Dow initiated a study of the potential for significant CO2 reductions at the site.
 This has resulted in a multi-generational plan to make the site climate neutral towards 2050.
 In the first phase, part of the off-gas (including a mix of methane and hydrogen) produced as a by-product in the crackers will be converted into circular hydrogen and CO2.
 The hydrogen will then be used as a low-emission fuel instead of the methane and the CO2 will be captured and stored.
 At a later stage the gas turbines of the crackers will be electrified and there is the possibility to capture and store the CO2 from the EO plant.
-This plan should lead to a reduction of 1.4 million tons of CO2 starting in 2026, rising to 1.7 million tons in 2030, which is over 40% of current CO2 emissions.
+This plan should lead to a reduction of 1.4 million tons of CO2, rising to 1.7 million tons in 2030, which is over 40% of current CO2 emissions.

 The plan fits well into Dow's long-term vision whereby after 2030 the furnaces of the crackers will be electrified.
 Since no fuel will then be needed for the crackers, the hydrogen can be used elsewhere, for example in the combined heat and power plant to produce low-CO2 electricity and steam or for the production of synthetic naphtha or other chemicals.